 I have recently noticed an Instagram account called Zydeco Chop Chop .
 Those of you who aren’t familiar with Instagram it’s an App that allows you to share photos with friends and family and it also offers businesses a place to creatively display their products. […]

-Recently I asked my Face Book friends if they could recommend a good rice cooker.
-My old (very old) and faithful Hitachi was starting to leave it’s contents with an under-cooked bite after it’s chime.
-So I was on a hunt for a new, reliable […]
+The Search For A Rice Cooker Recently, I asked my Face Book friends if they could recommend a good rice cooker.
+My old (very old) and faithful Hitachi rice cooker was starting to leave it’s contents with an under-cooked bite after it’s chime.
+So I […]

 If you enjoyed A Red Gravy For Your Fish, you’ll like this same gravy cooked with chicken thighs served over pasta just as much.
 The slow cooking marries this rich sauce and dark meat so well I think it’s better than any pasta sauce I’ve […]